 Women are storming the entrepreneurial landscape and making it a space where others can follow.
-Since 1972, the number of U.S. women-owned businesses has dramatically increased from 402,000 to 12.3 million.
-According to American Express’s 2018 State of Women-Owned Business Report, between 2017 and 2018 alone, U.S. women started an average of 1,821 new businesses per day.
+Between 2014 and 2019, the number of women-owned businesses climbed 21% to a total of 12.9 million.
+According to American Express’s 2019 State of Women-Owned Business Report, between 2018 and 2019 alone, U.S. women started an average of 1,817 new businesses per day.
 Clearly, female entrepreneurs are a force to be reckoned with, but each business owner has different ways of achieving success.
 We caught up with three C-suite female executives of PA-based companies and asked them what advice they would give their fellow up-and-coming women entrepreneurs.

 Donna Newell, president, NTM Engineering, Inc

 Be prepared to juggle multiple projects and find ways to make it work.

 I joke that designing the logo was one of the most difficult things to make a final decision on.
 The other struggles are related to all the [administrative] logistics that are handled for you when you work for a firm.
 We had to generate invoices and learn various billing processes (as each client has different requirements) and marketing, to name a few things.

 In addition to the little things like who is cleaning the office, we had to take into account IT setup and file structure, website design, business licenses, and certifications for various state and federal work, which are important parts of running a business that they do not teach you in an engineering curriculum.
 We had to juggle this while we were trying to acquire and perform billable work.

 Be willing to take a risk, but also ensure you have a good support network.
 NTM has been successful because the four principals supported each other and were focused on the same priorities.
 It doesn’t mean we had the same opinion on every decision, but we are focused on the same values, ethics, and goals.
 We are employee-focused and try very hard to ensure our staff understand their contributions to our success, and that NTM’s success is a result of our entire team.